K-KOV

 Nitzan Kaikov (ניצן קייקוב; born 11 October 1987), also known as K-KOV, is an Israeli songwriter and music producer.
 He is currently based in Los Angeles.

 Early life

-Refael Nitzan Kaikov, PKA K-Kov (11 October 1987) was born and raised in Bat Yam, Israel to family Bukharan Jews.
+Refael Nitzan Kaikov, aka K-Kov (11 October 1987) was born and raised in Bat Yam, Israel to family Bukharan Jews.

 Musical career

 Career beginning

 K-Kov began his career by making beats in his parents attic.

 In 2005 Participate in T.V show Kokhav Nolad the Israeli American Idol seasons 3.

 In 2006, he joined the Israeli army and was assigned to IDF in Education Corps as a singer and music producer in the corps's band.
 During his service, K-Kov got his first big break as a music producer and songwriter for the 2008 annual Hanukkah show "Festigal" Featuring the biggest stars in the Israeli market such as: Gal Gadot, Shiri Maimon, Shlomi Shabat, Oz Zehavi and many more.